-Twelve (12) hour shift employees who are called back to work and who work more than fourteen (14) consecutive hours will be paid at double time (2x) for all consecutive hours worked in excess of fourteen (14) hours.

-- 10.3.2 Any nurse called back to work from standby status on holidays shall be compensated at the rate of double time (2x) the regular rate of pay for a minimum of three (3) hours which shall include any actual time worked. - 10.4 Temporary Assignment.
+- 10.3.1 Extended Callback.
+Eight (8) and ten (10) hour shift employees who are called back to work under Section 10.3 and who work more than twelve (12) consecutive hours will be paid at double time (2x) for all consecutive hours worked in excess of twelve (12) hours. - Twelve (12) hour shift employees who are called back to work and who work more than fourteen (14) consecutive hours will be paid at double time (2x) for all consecutive hours worked in excess of fourteen (14) hours. - 10.3.2 Any nurse called back to work from standby status on holidays shall be compensated at the rate of double time (2x) the regular rate of pay for a minimum of three (3) hours each time they are called in per 10.3, which shall include any actual time worked. - 10.4 Temporary Assignment.
 Temporary assignment to a higher position within the bargaining unit will result in the nurse being paid at the higher rate commencing from date of such assignment. - 10.5 Certification.
 Nurses who become certified in recognition of clinical specialties to the clinical areas in which they are working will receive certification pay of one dollar (\$1) per hour for each hour worked or, if they are currently receiving premium pay (specialty pay) while working in ICU or CCU units, the option of continuing to receive such pay, but not both.
 The nurse's certification must be current and approved by the Employer. - 10.5.1 B.S.N./M.S.N.
 Differential.
-Effective the first full pay period after March 1, 2022 Nurses who have a Bachelor of Science or Master of Science Degree in nursing or equivalent advanced degree in nursing (including PhD in nursing or DNP) shall receive a differential of one dollar (\$1.00) for all compensated hours.
-The Nurse is required to provide appropriate proof of the qualifying degree, and no retroactive payment is due if the Nurse provides appropriate proof at a later date.
+Nurses who have a Bachelor of Science or Master of Science Degree in nursing or equivalent advanced degree in nursing (including PhD in nursing or DNP) shall receive a differential of one dollar (\$1.00) for all compensated hours.
+The Nurse is required to provide appropriate proof of the qualifying degree to local HR, and no retroactive payment is due if the Nurse provides appropriate proof at a later date. - 10.6 Charge Nurse.
+Nurses who hold and work a Charge Nurse position, a relief Charge Nurse position or are temporarily assigned to replace a Charge Nurse shall receive three dollars and fifty cents (\$3.50) over their regular rate of pay. - 10.7 Resource Nurse.
+A nurse assigned and holding the position of Resource Nurse shall receive a premium of two dollars and fifty cents (\$2.50) per hour over their regular rate of pay.